 How much does it cost?

 During our private beta, MessageMyFans costs creators nothing.
 Zero monthly fee.
 Zero revenue share.
 Zero setup costs.
 After beta, most creator SMS platforms charge $20-100 per month based on list size.
-That is a fraction of Patreon's 8-12% revenue cut.
 It is also far less than what you hemorrhage from algorithmic reach decay.

 Fans receive broadcast subscriptions for free.
 Creators set paid tiers for direct messaging, usually between $3-15 per month.
 Fans text STOP to unsubscribe instantly, anytime they want.